Tyrrrz/LtGt/Readme.md

 ### Render nodes

-You can convert any node or hierarchy of nodes to HTML code.
+You can turn any node or hierarchy of nodes to HTML code.

 ```c#
 var element = new HtmlElement("div",